History Happy Hour: World War I and its Aftermath with Garrett Peck

-On December 5, the Truman Library is honored to welcome author and historian Garrett Peck for a free public program discussing his latest book, The Great War in America: World War I and Its Aftermath, which examines the American experience during World War I and the unexpected changes that rocked the country in its immediate aftermath — the Red Scare, race riots, women’s suffrage and Prohibition, particularly timely on the centennial of the Armistice.
+On Thursday, June 6, the Truman Library is partnering with the National World War I Museum and Memorial for a History Happy Hour event featuring author and historian Garrett Peck.
+This special event takes place at Tom’s Town Distilling Company and will feature Peck discussing his latest book, The Great War in America: World War I and Its Aftermath, which examines the American experience during World War I and the unexpected changes that rocked the country in its immediate aftermath — the Red Scare, race riots, women’s suffrage and Prohibition, particularly timely on the centennial of the Armistice.

 In anticipation of this program, we spoke with Garrett Peck to ask him a few questions:

 What drew you to focus on World War I for your latest book?

 I’ve long observed how little attention World War I gets in the United States.
 There is no inspiring monument to the war in Washington, D.C., unlike other wars.
 And yet World War I is actually the most important war of the 20th century: Four global empires fell, communism was unleashed, and the map of the Middle East was redrawn.
 We had an opportunity to build a lasting framework for peace through the League of Nations, but the peace treaty – the Treaty of Versailles – was far too punitive toward Germany, and it set the stage for the Great War’s bloody sequel.

 World War I was the most idealistic war that the United States ever fought, but that shattered on reality when the peace process descended into an ugly partisan squabble.
 The U.S. never ratified the Treaty of Versailles, nor joined the League of Nations.
 Most Americans quickly concluded that our involvement in the war was a mistake, and they wanted to forget about it.
 We retreated into isolationism, a young global power that was too immature to accept that it had global responsibilities.